informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 - the main logic, i.e., describing what happens when the function of the current spec returns.
-If a fork is detected, we need to report evidence (and shut down light client?.
+If a fork is detected, we need to report evidence (and shut down light client?).

+- We should clarify what is the expectation of VerifyToTarget so if it returns TimeoutError it can be assumed faulty.
+I guess that VerifyToTarget with correct full node should never terminate with TimeoutError.

+- clarify EXPIRED case.
+Can we always punish?
+Can we give sufficient conditions.

 # Fork detector